The Immortal “I”

 Appraised as an 'astonishing contribution,' this seminal book introduces new paradigms of the Heart, Soul, and Mind; and exposes for the first time the neurological ‘autopilot’ in our brains which competes with the Soul for the management of our lives.

-Integrates these paradigms with the words of Christ and many of His most holy and erudite followers, yielding new Christian schools of psychology and neuropsychology.
+Integrates the paradigms with the words of Christ, the Saints, and cognitive sciences yield-ing new Christian schools of psychology, psychotherapy and neuro-psychology.

-Reveals the genesis of our motivations and behavior―why we do what we do―and a clear path to psychological well-being and spiritual growth.
+Reveals the genesis of our motivations and behavior―why we do what we do―and a clear path to spiritual growth and psychological well-being.

 Granted the imprimatur.

 “... an astonishing contribution. ...
 One of the most intriguing and challenging books of hundreds I have read as a scholar and Christian book reviewer.
 I continue to refer to this fine book, rife with fresh insights, with profit and illumination.”